eliasson/quarter/README.md

 So Quarter was a simple way to keep track of time spent on different projects on a daily basis.
 Then at the end of the week transcribe those hours into other time tracking tools.

-This is one of many rewrites, there is a version written in Python and Django from 2014 still in use at [quarterapp.com](http://www.quarterapp.com).
-This is aimed to take its place once ready.
+This is one of many rewrites, there have been versions in Clojure, Python and Scala over the years.

 _The former name used to be QuarterApp, that name and its abbreviation QA is still around in a few places._